Maumagnaguagno/HyperTensioN/README.md

 ruby pb1.rb
 ```

+Sometimes you may already have your domain description in a different planning language and you want to follow the Hype!
 The **Hype** is the framework for parsers and compilers of planning languages and common representations.
 It will save time and avoid errors during conversions of domains and problems for comparison results with other planners.
-This is not uncommon, as JSHOP itself compiles the input to Java, trying to achieve the best performance possible.
+This conversion step is not uncommon, as JSHOP itself compiles the description to Java code, trying to achieve the best performance possible.
 **Hype (parsers and compilers) is under development and may change at any moment!**

 Parser support: